bongnv/bongnv.com/posts/2021-05-08-create-codes-generator-with-protobuf.md

 ```shell
 protoc --proto_path=. --my-plugin_out=. --my-plugin_opt=paths=source_relative foo.proto
 ```

 In the above command, `my-plugin_out` specifies the output directory of the generated files and it also tells `protoc` to use `protoc-gen-my-plugin` to generate the custom code. `my-plugin_opt` specifies the option for running the plugin.

 Okay, let's write a simple program to test it.
-I simply use these commands to set up a new Go project:
+At first, I simply use these commands to set up a new Go project:

 ```shell
 mkdir protoc-gen-my-plugin
 cd protoc-gen-my-plugin